-The leaders of the Bible are not perfect people, but through their wisdom–that was recorded down by the scribes–their ageless teachings come down us.
+The humans of the Bible were not perfect people, but through their wisdom–that was recorded down by the scribes–their ageless teachings come down us.
 They are simple in the analogies used, but they tell us the simple yet hard truths of life.

 I started this article with how Jesus had denounced the cities where the miracles had occurred because the people there were unrepentant.
 Can we change people?
 Do we need to plant them in good soil so that they will change and actualise their potential?